onefangg/tp/docs/UserGuide.md

 Format: `marko INDEX`

-* Marks the order at the specified INDEX
+* Marks the order at the specified `INDEX`
-* The index refers to the index number shown in the displayed orders list.
+* The`INDEX` refers to the index number shown in the displayed orders list.
-* The index must be a positive integer 1, 2, 3, ...
+* The`INDEX` must be a positive integer 1, 2, 3, ...

 Examples:
 * `marko 1`